elastic/apm-pipeline-library/vars/README.md

 * *githubNotifyFirstTimeContributor*: Whether to notify the status if first time contributor.
 Default: false
 * *shallow*: Whether to enable the shallow cloning.
 Default: false
 * *depth*: Set shallow clone depth.
 Default: 5
-* *retry*: Set the number of retries if there are issues when cloning.
-Default: 3

 _NOTE_: 'shallow' is forced to be disabled when running on Pull Requests